ityourway/Snake-Game-app/README.md

 ### `npm start`

-The application by defauilt will listen on `port 3000`
+The application by default will listen on `port 3000`